aditmehta0/Post-mortem-desktop/README.md

 ```

 ### 📦 As .exe (Windows Only)
-A prebuilt `.exe` is in the `dist/` folder (if available).
+A prebuilt `.exe` is in the `dist/` folder.
 Double-click `main.exe` to launch the app.
+Locate or create new database file for your group.
-*Free Signature was created free from certmgr.msc and may cause an alert on launch (run anyway or create your own dist)
+*Free Signature was created free from certmgr.msc and may cause an alert on launch (run anyway or create your own dist).

 ---